harveyvn/event-crawler/README.md

 - Crawl events (date, time, location, title, artists, works and image link).
 - Insert data into database (PostgresSQL), with a self-defined schema.
 - Run on different machines with docker compose.
-- Attractive interactive prompt python.
+- User interactive prompts in Python with ease.
-- Export database as csv file.
+- Export PostgreSQL tables to a CSV file.
-- 70-80% code coverage by unit tests.
+- 70% code coverage by unit tests.

 ## Repo Organization